I thought I owned them all until I built a Caterham.

 For instance I have a lot more screwdrivers, pliers, cutters, hammers, many spanners, etc etc, that are not shown.
 The ones that are shown are, I think, indicative of what’s needed.
 I also tended to use socket sets instead of dedicated tools… I’d often grab the 1/4″ socket set for: allen-head bits, posi-head bits, small sockets.
 I always seemed to be pulling that set out and diving into it.
 The 1/4″ socket set (blue lidded socket set in the middle of the picture) was ideal because it had just about everything in it I needed and it was small enough to fit in, and around, all the tight spaces of the car.
 Having said that, if I had to have only one socket set then it would be a 1/2″ set in both metric and imperial.

 The only major things missing from that picture above are the axel stands I used (highly recommended for small garages or where you want to get the car outside to work on)…

 … and of course there was the engine hoist (borrowed)…

-You May disagree with how I classify the following categories as being useful or not, it is just my opinion in the end.
+You may disagree with how I classify the following categories, it is just my opinion in the end.